 After that I decided to pursue a career in marketing and headed back to Manchester to gain my masters in marketing communications.
 This led to the university hiring me to work for them, marketing their B2B services, and then I headed back to my hometown finally and joined Daedalian Glass Studios.

 And what are your hobbies outside of work?

 Well, obviously the past year has been a little stop-start for any leisure activities but we are really lucky here in the North-West as we live just over an hour away from the Lake District, the Yorkshire Dales, and the Peak District.
 Those areas are great for a day out walking, especially after a busy week.
 I also love the beach, just on our doorstep here or if I want to go shopping or have an evening out then both Manchester, Liverpool, Preston and Lancaster are all less than an hour drive.
 They are all cities with a good food scene where I have my ‘go-to’ restaurants.

 Final thoughts, as the Snr Business Development Manager….
 What does the future hold for Daedalian Glass Studios?

 The studios are in an exciting point right now where I can talk about both the future and the present as one entity.
 Prior to Covid-19 we were in a strong position and, although many projects went on hold, they have gone live again and placed commissions.

-As business development manager, the most exciting part is seeing growth in multiple areas.
+In my position, the most exciting part is seeing growth in multiple areas.
 In the hospitality and commercial sectors, we are expanding our capabilities and taking on larger project scopes, whilst in the private residential sector (where budgets are healthiest) we are becoming increasingly established amongst the UHNW crowd.

 Of course, we work with lots of non-disclosure agreements but there will be plenty of interesting things to show you in the coming year – keep an eye on our blogs page and social media channels for behind the scenes content!